-The results compund and can increase in complexity and severity as patients do not always notice symptoms early on during their injury, but as time passes they may increase as seen in postconcussion syndrome.
-The symptoms associated with concussions are a result of complex pathophysiological processes and is described as a "neurometabolic cascade of concussion" (Asken et al 2018).
+The results compound and can increase in complexity and severity as patients do not always notice symptoms early on during their injury, but as time passes they may increase as seen in postconcussion syndrome.
+The symptoms associated with concussions are a result of complex pathophysiological processes and is described as a "neurometabolic cascade of concussion" (3).
 Hyperbaric Oxgyen Therapy can stop this cascade and increase oxygen(O2) to the brain by increasing O2 concentration in the plasma and cerebrospinal fluid to bathe, or saturate the brain with oxygen to allow our cells to make energy and heal.
 That's how hyperbaric oxygen therapy works, oxygen while under pressure is dissolved into fluids that can travel much easier and readily into areas of damage and inflammation that are restricted by larger red blood cells.
 This miraculous law of physics is allowing us to understand how we can improve treatment protocols and strategies in individuals who have sustained brain injuries and in the prevention of retrograde chromotological changes that occur and weaken areas of our brain, deriving the symptoms experienced.

 We utlilize mild hyperbaric oxygen therapy for neurocognitive conditions such as concussion to increase fuel to the brain, providing a decrease in inflammation and creating healing through increased oxygen bioavailability.
 This gives us to the fuel to create neuroplasticity, or healing within our brain.
 Trauma changes our brain, but we can change it back through the proper treatments as seen with hyperbaric oxygen therapy.
 Whether chronic or acute, it should be considered as an extremely important part of concussion rehabilitation.